AftabHussainShar/apis-projects/README.md

-Here’s a consolidated Markdown document that includes all the API endpoints in one section:

 # Project API Documentation

 This document provides an overview of the API endpoints for the project, including details for sending OTPs, verifying OTPs, and logging in.